xuwang/aws-terraform/README.md

 1. Create a user `coreos-cluster` and __Download__ the user credentials.
 1. Add user `coreos-cluster` to group `coreos-cluster`.

+Of course you can change the group and user name to your specific implementation.

 ## Install tools

 If you use [Vagrant](https://www.vagrantup.com/), you can skip this section and go to